 The Stems believe the life lessons learned from operating a family farm will build a strong foundation for their boys’ future endeavors.
 Chase and Grady work in several aspects of the business.

 “One reason we started our farm was to educate our children about community.
 We wanted to show them that social and environmental change can happen through small-scale, natural farming and have huge impacts,” Jen said.
 “Our teenage boys likely won’t admit it, but when we stay quiet and simply listen to their conversations, it’s obvious we have succeeded on some level.
 They appreciate that we support local, understand that food doesn’t just come from the grocery shelf, and can communicate in ways other than texting.”

-Like many of the farmers at the Columbia Farmers Market, Clay & Jen have diversified from selling just one product.
-“We are also beekeepers and make our own lip balms and fragrances.
-Our honey is used in our lip balms.”
-The beeswax used in their products is sourced through the local Boone Regional Beekeepers Association, wherein they are also active members.
-When available, they sell their honey at market as well.
-They also grow several varieties of cherry tomatoes and edible flowers which add flare and flavor to delicious dishes around town.
+Clay and Jen have diversified their product line.
+“We are beekeepers and make our lip balms, beard balms, and fragrances using our own honey and sourcing beeswax through the local Boone Regional Beekeepers Association” of which they are members.
+When it is available, they sell honey at market.
+They also grow several varieties of tomatoes and edible flowers that add flare and flavor to dishes.

 Proud to be a part of Columbia Farmers Market, the Stem family appreciates the opportunity to grow for you.